inspirehep/inspire-next/INSTALL.rst

 On a fresh install in a new virtual environment you may experience that search queries are failing due to query parser issues.
 It means that an older version of invenio-query-parser is installed.
-You can fix it by installing the lastest
+You can fix it by installing the latest
 sources:

 .. code-block:: bash

     (inspire)$ pip install --upgrade git+https://github.com/inveniosoftware/invenio-query-parser@master#egg=invenio-query-parser